MoeMusic/plugin_template/README.rst

      * This is the site used to host your documentation.

    .. note::
        This step is optional if you are not providing any new API functions with your plugin.
-In that case, you may remove the ``docs`` repository as well as the ``.readthedocs.yml`` file.
+In that case, you may remove the ``docs`` directory as well as the ``.readthedocs.yml`` file.

 #.
 Setup repository settings.